Kalenjin name: Last name

 The tradition of giving a family surname to an individual dates to the colonial period and in most cases the surnames in use today were the second names of the family patriarch of two to four generations ago.
 Traditionally an individual acquired their father's name after their initiation.
 Females took on their father's name e.g Cheptoo Kiplagat being the daughter of Kiplagat while males took on just the descriptor portion of the father's name such that the Kiprono son of Kiplagat would become Kiprono arap Lagat.

 Arap (patronym)

 Arap is patronym meaning son of.
 It was traditionally given following the labetab eun (kelab eun) ceremony and all initiates would after the ceremony acquire their father's name e.g Toroitich son of Kimoi and Kipkirui son of Kiprotich would after the ceremony be Toroitich arap Moi and Kipkirui arap Rotich.
 In modern times it is confined to progressing age-sets independent of the individual initiation ceremony such that if the current age-set is Nyongi, all individuals of preceding age-sets may use the term Arap.

 Nicknames

 Praise names

 In the past, praise names were sometimes acquired through various acts of courage or community service.
 A previously common example of the former was Barng'etuny (one who killed a lion).

+Among Tugen speakers, initiation/praise names were given after an individual underwent male or female circumcision.
+These names directly reference a person's unique characteristics, the characteristics of their cattle, or the circumstances of the community during an individual's initiation.
+With the decreasing prevalence of female circumcision, most Tugen women now do not receive an initiation/praise name.